 I have met many interesting people whom have always been generous to share with me their life stories.
 Parents who sacrifice themselves for the benefits of their children; nature-lovers who teach me, a born and bred city-resident, to appreciate the greenery I see around me; businessmen who, as shrewd as they may seem, are the kindest people I have met.
 Everyone has their own story to tell and it has been more than a joy to listen.

 The cultural differences, especially between the East and the West, crack me up at times.
-Just the other day, we were at a local eatery and my guests were using fork to eat rice.
-I gave her a puzzled look and exclaimed, “You are using a fork to eat rice?
+Just the other day, we were at a local eatery and my guests were using forks to eat rice.
+I gave them a puzzled look and exclaimed, “You are using a fork to eat rice?
 I can get you a spoon!”

-They laughed, explaining that is how they would eat back at home.
+They laughed, explaining that is how they eat back at home.
 As it turned out, a spoon is only used for soup.
-As keen as they were to learn my culture, I wanted to learn theirs too.
+As keen as they were to learn my culture, I learnt theirs too.
 Alas, the grains either fell through my fork or landed on the table, creating an unsightly mess.
 I looked at them helplessly before picking up my good old spoon and chopsticks.
 I told them the story of how my mother taught me to use chopsticks when I was young.
 I had to use my pair of chopsticks to transfer marbles from one bowl to another.
-It was a good methodology.
+Undeniably, it was a good methodology.
 Since then, I can pick up almost anything using chopsticks (especially rice grains).

 After my tours, I look forward to head home for a good shower and to rest my feet.
 I would then sit in front of my computer to reply to enquiries on my tours as well as scan internet sites for breaking news on Hong Kong.
 I follow my guests on Facebook and Twitter, treasuring the bond that we have, even though we are miles apart.